phillipjad/Aurify/README.md

 ## Project Improvement Goals

+- Include the Playlist name in the call to Dall-E

-- Actually map different genres and ranges of key spotify values to moods, shapes, colors, etc.
+- Map different genres and ranges of key spotify values to moods, shapes, colors, etc.

-- Have generative text AI like chatGPT generate the prompt for Dall-E s.t. the prompt can be more varied and expressive
+- Have generative text AI like chatGPT generate the prompt for Dall-E s.t the prompt can be more varied and expressive

 - Implement easy share functionality s.t. the generated image can be shared to social media with key information on how it was generated